BioClub/BHA5/participants/kazuhide/index.md

 ## What is bioinfomatics?
 What can we do by using it?(Final Presentation)

-I wouldn't achieve PlanA~PlanG because growing ants and slime molds or making some devices require too many hours, so I decided to change my plan.I like computer programming and somehow want to approach human body by computer technology.
+I like computer programming and somehow want to approach human body by computer technology.
 Thanks to Biohack-achademy lecture, I started to have curiosity about ‘bioinformatics’ and ‘synthetic-biology'.
 Through this presentation,I want to output my knowledge about bioinformatics.